daniel-berger-hull/AudioProgramming/README.md

 # AudioProgramming
 ==================

-Collection of audio and tone generation projects in C++ running on Windows
+Collection of audio and tone generation projects in C++ running on Windows and built using Microsoft Visual Studio 2019 (Community edition)